-- Before receiving orders to transfer to Idaho - 90 or more days before moving to Idaho
+- Before receiving orders to transfer to Idaho - Three or more months before moving to Idaho

-The vehicle owner can prove that the vehicle was primarily for use outside Idaho if the owner obtained a registration or title from another state or nation of residence before receiving orders to transfer to Idaho, or 90 days before moving to Idaho.
+The vehicle owner can prove that the vehicle was primarily for use outside Idaho if the owner obtained a registration or title from another state or nation of residence before receiving orders to transfer to Idaho, or three months before moving to Idaho.
 Owners must complete Form ST-102NM to claim the exemption when they title or register the vehicle.